 If you already bought one and you are looking to sight-in your crossbow.
 Follow the link to get the basics about sight-in a crossbow.

 I take into consideration that you will also buy bolts (fletched bolts) and bolt heads if you didn't buy a crossbow package.
 Otherwise, please do so. (some practice points and some hunting broadheads.
 If you intend to use broadheads for practicing and hunting make sure that you sharpen the blades before every hunt).

 Assuming that you bought a package, let's stick to the crossbow basic guideline on how to use a crossbow.

 Of course, if you are at home, you will need a target.
+What is an archery target?
 Specific targets are necessary for crossbows.
 You should have a look at our blog post on what is an archery target.
 A dense foam layered target is usually what you are looking for with crossbows.
 It is possible to do it yourself also.

 Tip: Make sure you have a backstop, something behind your target that will stop your arrow if it gets through your initial target.